WHAT ARE ACTIVITY CLASSES?

 what should i do if my camper will be dropped off late on opening day?

-Please email the registrar at firstname.lastname@example.org with the date and time your camper will be arriving.
-When you arrive at camp, please wait at the basketball court to meet the Lead Counselors or ask a staff member for help.
-We do not pro-rate for late camper arrival.
+Please email the Men’s and Women’s Leads at email@example.com with the date and time your camper will be arriving/departing.
+It is helpful to do this two weeks prior to arrival/departure.
+When you arrive at camp; please wait at the basketball court to meet the Lead Counselors or ask a staff member for help.
+We do not pro-rate for late camper arrival or early departure.

 what happens if my camper needs to leave camp early?